davidmweber/scopus/README.md

 data are little endian (at least on Intel Architectures).
 This means you may have to do some byte swapping when reading audio streams from external sources.

+Individual instances of encoders and decoders are not thread safe as they *have* to be called sequentially to maintain the state of the encoder/decoder.
+The Opus codec instances use a shared decode buffer which is not thread safe.
+In practice, if you are calling decode on the same instance of the codec, you are managing the stream incorrectly.

 Scala does not seem to have a [convention for error handling](http://grokbase.com/t/gg/scala-user/1293fwp1je/trying-to-work-with-try).